 Family rules and expectations are unclear, and parents frequently come and go (moving in and moving out of the home, or are incarcerated).

 When they are around, their parenting skills are sub-par or they are the ones harming the children.
 Children often experience abuse, neglect, or both5.

 The Emotionally Detached Family

-The absence of physical affection leaves children with feelings of unworthiness and low self-esteem.
+The absence of physical affection and lack of emotional support leave children with feelings of unworthiness and low self-esteem.